 These methods can be combined or used individually to creatively develop a child’s language skills without hearing.

 - Hearing Aids – If parents catch their child’s hearing loss early on in life, they may be able to prevent further damage by providing hearing aids.
-With hearing aids in place, sounds are amplified, and children can understand speech patterns.
+With hearing aids in place, sounds are amplified, and children are better able to understand speech sounds.

-- Lip reading – For children with less severe hearing loss, lip reading could be an option.
+- Lip reading – For children with less severe hearing loss, lip reading is often used a compensatory strategy.
 With this process, listeners look at the specific lip movements and mouth formations to get a better idea of the vocabulary used.

 - Reading – Language skills can also be developed through reading.
-This may sound counterintuitive at first, but reading new words regularly improves speech and vocabulary.
+Reading new words regularly improves vocabulary.